-To protect people and structures from physical and economic damage from the natural disaster of flooding, this Floodplain District is established.
-This regulation is intended to avoid the long-and short-term adverse impacts associated with the occupancy and modification of floodplains and to avoid direct and indirect support of floodplain development whenever there is a practical alternative.
+This Floodplain District is established to protect people and structures from physical and economic damage from the natural disaster of flooding.
+This bylaw is intended to avoid the long-and short-term adverse impacts associated with the occupancy and modification of floodplains and to avoid direct and indirect support of floodplain development whenever there is a practical alternative.
+The purposes of this Bylaw include: